-Learn about schools with high-ranking programs that offer Bachelor of Science degree in the field of physics.
-One school has consistently been at the top of the rankings for physics, overall.
-The other institution boasts a top graduate physics program.
+Students searching for bachelor's degree programs in physics can find them at many schools across the country, including several top ranking institutions.
+There are three top institutions that offer Bachelor of Science degrees in the field of physics and rank nationally in U.S. News and World Report.
+One school has consistently been at the top of the rankings for physics, overall, while two more institutions boast a top graduate physics program.
 Award-winning faculty and a research-intensive curriculum are some other highlights of these programs.
-For more specifics, read on.

-Massachusetts Institute of Technology in Cambridge, MA
+Massachusetts Institute of Technology

-|School Highlight: U.S. News and World Report listed Massachusetts Institute of Technology's physics graduate program as number one in the nation in 2014.|
+|School Highlight: In 2014, U.S. News and World Report listed Massachusetts Institute of Technology's (MIT) physics graduate program as number one in the nation.|

-California Institute of Technology in Pasadena, CA
+California Institute of Technology

-|School Highlight: The California Institute of Technology (Caltech) offers the #2 graduate physics program in the nation, according to a 2014 publication from U.S. News and World Report.|
+|School Highlight: The California Institute of Technology (Caltech) tied for the #2 spot for graduate physics program in the nation, according to a 2014 publication from U.S. News and World Report.|

 Top Physics Schools

-|Stanford University||Requirements for a bachelor's degree with honors include completion of a senior thesis|
+|Stanford University||Stanford, CA||Requires students pursuing a bachelor's degree with honors to complete a senior thesis|

-|University of Arizona||Undergrads encouraged to participate in faculty research|
+|University of Arizona||Tuscon, AZ||Encourages undergrads to participate in faculty research|

-|University of Michigan - Ann Arbor||Hosts student organizations such as the C. Wilbur Peters Chapter of Society of Physics Students (SPS), Sigma Pi Sigma (SPS), and the Society for Women in Physics||Ann Arbor, MI|
+|University of Michigan - Ann Arbor||Ann Arbor, MI||Hosts student organizations such as the C. Wilbur Peters Chapter of the Society of Physics Students (SPS), Sigma Pi Sigma (SPS), and the Society for Women in Physics|

-|University of North Carolina at Chapel Hill||Students enrolled in the B.A. or B.S. program can participate in research projects|
+|University of North Carolina at Chapel Hill||Chapel Hill, NC||Allows students enrolled in the B.A. or B.S. program to participate in research projects|